-At InfoPlace Canada, we help immigrants looking to immigrate to Canada through study or any of the permanent residency programs (i.e. visit, PR, work permits) that are available.
+At InfoPlace Canada, we help individuals looking to immigrate to Canada through study or any of the permanent residency programs (i.e. visit, PR, work permits) that are available.

 Today, we will talk about coming into Canada via the study route.

-This blog post is to give you a general idea of things to look at, for your own unique specific advice and direction on exactly what you should do, book a consultation with us.
+This blog post is to give you a general idea of things to consider when immigrating via this route, for your own unique specific advice and direction on exactly what you to do, book a consultation with us.

 This is the first place to begin, when you're planning to immigrate, because it gives you that gauge to know if this is something you can actually afford; average cost of studying in Canada for an undergraduate program is about 27,000CAD, while masters and post graduate program costs around 17,000 CAD ( 2018 - 2019 statistics).

-Once you determine what the average cost is, then the next question you is your program of study?
-If you're coming in as an undergraduate, it is pretty easy because that depends on what your passion has been, what you did well with your high school grades, if you were more science inclined, you'd be looking at available programs in the science field, if you are more arts or business inclined, you'd be looking for programs in those field.
+Once you determine what the average cost is, then the next question to consider is your program of study?
+If you're coming in as an undergraduate, it is pretty easy because that depends on what your passion is, your high school grades, and if you were more science inclined, you'd be looking at available programs in the science field, if you are more arts or business inclined, you'd be looking for programs in those field.

 However, if you're coming for a postgraduate diploma, you can change your career path with this program.
 For Master's program, this is not advisable as the application requirements is always looking for people who have either graduated from a related program in that field, or who have work experience in that field; except you are going for a master’s program that is not program specific like a master in management or master's in business administration.